 Find a Recipe

-With only a few simple ingredients — butter, shallots, corn, chicken broth and fresh herbs — this soup has an intense corn flavor that tastes just like summer.
+With just a few simple ingredients — butter, shallots, corn, chicken broth, and fresh herbs — this soup has an intense corn flavor that tastes just like summer.

 This recipe comes from Vivian Howard’s much-acclaimed cookbook, Deep Run Roots: Stories and Recipes from My Corner of the South (Little, Brown and Company, 2016).
 It’s the perfect side dish for summer.

 Old Bay is typically used on seafood, especially on the Eastern Shore, but here it infuses sweet summer corn and tomatoes with a subtle kick of flavor.